 An associated charity, Conservation and Urban Ecology, obtained a grant from the Lottery Fund which financed the reconstruction of the tearoom with advanced insulation including double glazing in keeping with the architectural ethos of the building, the installation of solar panels and the creation of a children’s playground in front of the café.
 Apart from the Lottery grant, the whole Project has been self-financing – and has not cost a single penny of rate-payers’ money.

 The Project has saved from destruction and renovated a charming and historically important public building, introducing features both helpful to the environment and appropriate to the setting, whilst remaining respectful of the original architect’s intentions.
 In recognition of its achievements the project received a Community Action award from the Empty Homes Agency for the “best use of an empty building in the UK in the year 2000”.

-The Project has been largely responsible for transforming the ambience of Queen’s Wood from a neglected, gloomy, forgotten corner of Haringey, visited only by dog- walkers and local historians, into a vibrant and lively resource, ringing with the sound of children’s laughter and showing the signs of diligent local volunteers whose hard work and enthusiasm is bringing back life to an ancient woodland.
+The Project has been largely responsible for transforming the ambience of Queen’s Wood from a neglected, gloomy, forgotten corner of Haringey, visited only by dog- walkers and local historians, into a vibrant and lively resource, ringing with the sound of children’s laughter and showing the signs of diligent local volunteers from the charity, Friends of Queens Wood, whose hard work and enthusiasm is bringing back life to an ancient woodland.

 Click on the articles below to read more: